christopherseaman/challa/K01_Power_Analysis_Report.md

 **Suggested Language:**

 > "**Statistical Power.** Power calculations account for the complex sampling design of CHIS (design effect = 1.5) and dyadic clustering in couple data (ICC = 0.3).
 For Aim 1, with n=237 South Asians (n=158 effective), we have 83.8% power to detect the observed IPV disparity (OR=1.74) at α=0.1.
 While power is limited (16.2%) for minimal effects (OR=1.15), the study is well-powered for clinically meaningful effects consistent with the South Asian IPV literature.
 Multiple comparisons will be addressed using False Discovery Rate correction, which maintains higher power than Bonferroni correction while controlling false discoveries.
-For Aim 3, with 200 couples, we have excellent power for both actor effects (99.8%) and partner effects (94.5%), supporting comprehensive testing of the Actor-Partner Interdependence Model."
+For Aim 3, with 200 couples, we have limited power for moderate actor effects (35%) and moderate partner effects (54%), with 80% power only for larger effects (OR≈1.8, d≈0.32).
+All calculations were cross-validated using both Python and APIMPowerR, and effect sizes were converted from odds ratios to Cohen's d using the standard formula."

 ### Justification for α = 0.1